hbang/Aphelion/README.md

 4. Profit

 ## Using cycript for on-device debug
 When the app launches, it'll log a cycript command you can paste into a shell to get the cycript REPL we all love so much.
 (Yes, even on jailed devices.)
-Just be sure to hit <kbd>^D</kbd> when you're done or the app will crash with a CYPoolError for about 20 seconds.
+Just be sure to hit `^D` when you're done or the app will crash with a CYPoolError for about 20 seconds.